 Every Friday I’m going to ask a question.
 The questions I choose might be ambiguous on purpose.
 The goal is to have you answer the question according to your beliefs, where you’re at in life or a circumstance that might have recently impacted you.
-The only thing I ask is that you provide an explanation for why you answered the way you did.

 One Question Friday

 Subscribe to: Post Comments (Atom)

 college applications homecoming flag football basketball SATs ...